 1. Make some soy & beeswax jar candles in wide mouth 250ml / half pint jars like these.
-Fill jars so that they are only 3/4 full (note: they are too full in the photo shown) as this will allow you to have space for the beeswax flower and also be able to screw the lid on the jar for wrapping/shipping.
+Fill jars so that they are only 3/4 full (note: they are too full in the photo shown) as this will allow you to have space for the beeswax succulent and also be able to screw the lid on the jar for wrapping/shipping.

 2. Now you can begin decorating!
-Using a cookie cutter, cut out a flower like shape from a sheet of the beeswax.
+Using a cookie cutter, cut out a flower-like shape from a sheet of the beeswax.
 We used both honeycomb and smooth sheets for different textures.
-Using the pen, punch a hole in the centre of the flower then slide it over the wick onto the top of your candle.
+Using the pen, punch a hole in the center of the flower, then slide it over the wick onto the top of your candle.

-3. Cut a second colour of wax with the cookie cutter.
-Using the knife or scissors, separate all the petals.
-Then spread some of the tacky wax (a sticky wax that acts as glue for the petals) with a popsicle stick around the centre of the flower.
+3. Cut a second color of wax with the cookie cutter.
+Using the knife or scissors, separate all the petals, then spread some of the tacky wax (a sticky wax that acts as glue for the petals) with a popsicle stick around the center of the flower.
 Arrange and press each petal around the wick.
-Carefully bend the far tip of each petal upwards to create a 3D effect to the flower.
+Carefully bend the far tip of each petal upwards to create a 3D effect.